HeetPatel07/Software-Engineering-/doc/Architecture.md

 [Rating](https://code.cs.umanitoba.ca/comp3350-winter2024/techtitans-a01-9/-/blob/dev/app/src/main/java/com/example/myapplication/Models/Rating.java?ref_type=heads)
 * The Rating class represents a book rating with a score, comment, and author ID, including validation for rating values and ownership checks for modifications.

+[Transaction]
+* The Transaction class models a purchase, including delivery details, the book purchased, and the price paid, with methods to access these attributes.

 [User](https://code.cs.umanitoba.ca/comp3350-winter2024/techtitans-a01-9/-/blob/dev/app/src/main/java/com/example/myapplication/Models/User.java?ref_type=heads)
 * The User class models a user with attributes like name, password, type, and address, supporting operations like password check, update, and managing a list of books for sale.